Still Human

 The Curious Case of Missing Wisdom: Why Female Sages Are Hard to Find

-As a psychologist working with leaders, I have a love for the word wisdom and all that it conjures up.
-To me it's about continually evolving, growing and sharing unbiased knowledge and insight for the benefit of others.
-Throughout history, wisdom has been revered as a precious commodity, sought after by kings and commoners alike.
-It’s undeniably a topic well covered and well discussed.
-Yet, as I have delved deeper into wisdom as a concept, an intriguing pattern has emerged - the scarcity of female sages in our collective narrative.
+As a psychologist working with leaders, yet, as I have delved deeper into wisdom as a concept, an intriguing pattern has emerged - the scarcity of female sages in our collective narrative.
 This peculiar absence begs the question: where have all the wise women gone?

 Read More